rperce/rperce.github.io/_posts/2014-09-24-testing-live.markdown

 title: Testing
 ---

-This is an automated test of the Jekyll blog system.
+This is a test of the Jekyll blog system.
 Please do not be alarmed.

-Its also manual, but you should probably ignore that.

 Srsly.
 No biggie.